 Owners with dogs who are struggling with alone time already know how concerning these behaviors can be.
 Separation anxiety can become tiring, costly, and really frustrating to deal with.
 We also know how emotionally challenging it is for dog owners to go about their day to day life knowing that their dog is at home panicking and maybe even becoming destructive in the house or a nuisance to neighbors.

 Our ultimate goal is for your dog to not really care if you leave without them.
 Separation anxiety training is unique because we aim for desensitization over creating positive associations or teaching new behaviors.
 At Pawsitive Futures, we do this by gradually exposing your dog to intervals of alone time that they are able to handle.
 We build on what they are comfortable with until they can be left alone longer and longer without panic.
 Separation anxiety is a gradual process, and there is no quick fix, but your certified professional trainer is here to help make this process easy for you.
 While subthreshold training can feel really tedious, it is effective and efficient and you soon will begin to see that progress!

 After each session with your professional trainer you will receive a recap email with some notes and reminders.
 You may also receive special videos, handouts, and blogs to help assist you with your dog.
-As a working client, you will have the convenience of being able to work through your individual plans with a specialized mobile app called the Be Right Back App.
-With this app you will have the ability to submit updates, get feedback, and learn about your next new assignments from your trainer so you can progress between sessions.
+As a working client, you will have the convenience of being able to work through your individual plans with a certified pro helping you along with each step.
+Your trainer will help you learn to easily submit updates, provide you feedback, and assist you with your next new assignments.

 Want to learn more?
 Read a blog post about our Separation Anxiety Training!